lucas-versini/MVA/README.md

 * Lab 3: Large Language Models
 * Lab 4: Machine Learning for Graphs
 * Lab 5: Deep Learning for Graphs 1
+* Lab 6: Deep Learning for Graphs 2

 **Introduction to Probabilistic Graphical Models and Deep Generative Models** by P. Latouche, P.A.
 Mattei: